Milirrpum Marika, 1983:

 This Djang'kawu is a very important narrative, belonging to the Dhuwa group.
 Djang'kawu related it, Djang'kawu directly imparted it.
 Our Djang'kawu, our Djang'kawu, this is ours only.
 The base, foundation, culture, our Djang'kawu, the base of the Dhuwa moiety only, of the Dhuwa moiety and its various songs.

-The Djang'kawu brother and his two sisters, Bitjiwurrurru and Madalatj, belong to the most geographically extensive and arguably most important narrative tradition in the Miwatj area.
+The Djang'kawu brother and his 2 sisters, Bitjiwurrurru and Madalatj, belong to the most geographically extensive and arguably most important narrative tradition in the Miwatj area.
 They started out from Burralku in the east, paddling through the darkness with only the Morning Star to guide them.

 When they reached the shores of Yalangbara the sun rose to herald the birth of the world.
 Looking back they saw the sun's rays illuminating the sky and felt its warmth on their skin.